ryatoa/panther-docs/panther/sending-events/index.md

 # Introduction

+## app.panther.support (syslog)

 Event data is sent securely to the Panther server from local clients via an encrypted connection using Transport Layer Security (TLS).
 This requires the use of certificates and unique client keys which are generated specifically for your Panther instance during the sign-up process.

-Since these certificates and keys are needed to configure client event loggers, they are bundled into "configuration archives" along with sample configuration files specific to the software, and made available for download by Panther.
+Since these certificates and keys are needed to configure client event loggers, they are bundled into "configuration archives" along with sample configuration files specific to the software, and made available for download by Panther ([app.panther.support](https://app.panther.support){:target="_blank"}).

 You should ensure that the `client.key` included in your configuration archive is kept securely to prevent its use by anyone else.

 The configuration process therefore is to download an appropriate archive, to load it in a suitable location for the software, and to carry out any remaining package or system specific tasks.

+## Self Hosted Panther

+**TODO**